xiaozhanguva/starter-academic/content/publication/mahloujifar2019empirically/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
 publication: Thirty-third Conference on Neural Information Processing Systems
-publication_short: NeurIPS 2019
+publication_short: NeurIPS 2019 (Spotlight)

 abstract: Many recent works have shown that adversarial examples that fool classifiers can be found by minimally perturbing a normal input.
 Recent theoretical results, starting with Gilmer et al. (2018b), show that if the inputs are drawn from a concentrated metric probability space, then adversarial examples with small perturbation are inevitable.
 A concentrated space has the property that any subset with Ω(1) (e.g., 1/100) measure, according to the imposed distribution, has small distance to almost all (e.g., 99/100) of the points in the space.
 It is not clear, however, whether these theoretical results apply to actual distributions such as images.
 This paper presents a method for empirically measuring and bounding the concentration of a concrete dataset which is proven to converge to the actual concentration.
 We use it to empirically estimate the intrinsic robustness to l∞ and l2 perturbations of several image classification benchmarks.
 Code for our experiments is available at https://github.com/xiaozhanguva/Measure-Concentration.